Hugh-wong/hydra/README.md

 * Continual running  without stop
 * Can be paused any time

-Yes, it's more like the famous task engie, the `celery`, but more lightweight.
+Yes, it's more like the task engie, `celery`, but more lightweight.

 ## When to use ?